Pierre, South Dakota: Newspaper

 The Capital Journal is the local newspaper and has been in circulation since 1881.
 OaheTV is the local public/education/government cable channel serving Pierre, Fort Pierre on Midcontinent Communications Cable.

 Infrastructure

 Transportation

 Public transit is provided by River Cities Public Transit.

 Pierre Regional Airport is served by one commercial airline.

 Although in the center of the state, Pierre is one of only four state capitals not served by an Interstate highway (along with Dover, Delaware, Jefferson City, Missouri, and Juneau, Alaska).
-It is the only one that is not served by any expressways.
+It is the only one that is not served by any freeways.
 The nearest Interstate highway is Interstate 90, about 34 mi south of Pierre via the four-lane U.S. Highway 83.

 The Rapid City, Pierre and Eastern Railroad runs east–west through the city.
 The railroad crosses the Missouri River on the Chicago and North Western Railroad Bridge.